Banjo Kazooie – Does Anyone Care?

 Two noteworthy demos have hit the PSP in the last two weeks.
 Here are some impressions from yours truly:

 Patapon: The guys behind locoroco are at it again, this time with their own take on both strategy and music games.
 Made in a similar, gorgeous 2d style as LocoRoco, Patapon has you lead armies of little Patapons towards victory and freedom.
 This is done by banging magic, godly drums in order to issue orders to your army.
 It is a very interesting setup; while the demo only allows you to move and attack, these two commands alone offer quite some depth.
-Since play alternates between you banging the drums and the Patapon singing and acting in response, you have to time commands while not screwing them up.
-This is part strategy game after all, so issuing a move command while in attack range is a waste that will cause damage to your units. → All the lonely gamers, where do they all come from?
+Since play alternates between you banging the drums and the Patapon singing and acting in response, you have to time commands while not screwing them up. → A reader is you.

 Where to get gaming news